Maree Toombs: Indigenous Suicide Intervention Skills Training (I-ASIST) protocol

 In 2014, Toombs received funding under an NHMRC Mental Health Targeted Call for Research to develop a training program and smartphone app to prevent Indigenous youth suicide.

 Applying learnings from the LivingWorks Applied Suicide Intervention Skills Training (ASIST), Toombs' team worked with almost 100 communities across Australia to develop I-ASIST, Australia's first Indigenous-led and designed suicide intervention training program.
 The program trains people in Aboriginal and Torres Strait Islander communities to identify people at risk of suicide and to provide appropriate support.
 Through two to three months of pre-training engagement with community and Elders, and ongoing support after the training, the program is tailored to community need and delivered in a culturally appropriate manner.

 In 2021, Toombs was awarded a Suicide Prevention Australia Living is For Everyone (LiFE) Awards for the program, and in 2023, the Australian Mental Health Prize in the Professional category for I-ASIST.
-The program has also been recognised internationally, in the United States, Canada, Ireland and African countries.
+The program has also been recognised internationally, in the United States, Canada, Ireland and in African countries.